ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This proposal doesn't specify a way for instance contexts to be linear.
-The motivation is that there hasn't been examples of instances with linear context, so we doubt it's worth the implementation cost.
+The motivation is that there haven't been examples of instances with linear context, so we doubt it's worth the implementation cost.
 There's a relatively clear semantic that we can give to linear instance contexts: